 The crime of theft covers a wide variety of offenses.
 The penalties are a function of any one or more of a number of factors.
 Those factors include the amount of the alleged theft, the nature of the item stolen, the identity of the victim, and the manner in which it was accomplished.
 For this reason, navigating through the laws requires an experienced theft lawyer who understands the various theft charges, and who knows how to build a successful defense.

-As an experienced criminal attorney, Matthew Shrum understands the intricacies of the theft statutes, and he knows what it takes to protect his clients’ rights.
+As an experienced theft charge lawyer, Matthew Shrum understands the intricacies of the theft statutes, and he knows what it takes to protect his clients’ rights.
 To arrange for a free consultation regarding your theft charge, call Mr. Shrum today.

 Theft has a lot of different meanings, depending upon the state you are in, and the context in which the term is used.
 In section 31.02 of the penal code, there is an attempt to simplify the law in this area.
 That sections says that a host of different offenses will all be grouped under the heading of theft.
 These include false pretext, conversion, shoplifting, theft by threat, extortion, swindling, embezzlement, receiving stolen property, and others.

 In the next section, PC 31.03, the law defines theft as the unlawful appropriation of property with the intent to deprive the owner.
 There are many different ways to commit theft, and most of them are covered under the basic theft law.

 Penalties For a Theft Charge in Travis County, TX